Skip to main content

 Clothes dryers

 Clothes dryers are a great convenience, shrinking the time it takes to complete a full laundry cycle.
-However, they also consume a great deal of energy, adding to household energy bills and emissions.
-That is why choosing a dryer carefully, and using it wisely, is an important consideration for households looking to reduce their costs and carbon footprint.
+However, they consume a great deal of energy, adding to household bills and emissions.
+That is why choosing a dryer carefully, and using it wisely, is important for households looking to reduce their costs and carbon footprint.

 The Energy Rating Label